nhoening/StoSim/doc/tut/sub.rst

           exactly.
 Basically, we are interested in the likelihood to cooperate which the learning agents will arrive at (they start at around 0.5).
+          The second dilemma (in exp2.conf) is technically not a Prisoners Dilemma.
+          I just played with the numbers to see how the very very simple learning algorithm I used behaves when in the dilemma temptation and reward (as well as penalty and suckers' payoff) are the same.

-In this case, we need to provide the configuraton files `exp1.conf <../../../examples/subexp/exp1.conf>`_ and `exp2.conf <../../../examples/subexp/exp2.conf>`_.
+In this case, we need to provide the configuration files `exp1.conf <../../../examples/subexp/exp1.conf>`_ and `exp2.conf <../../../examples/subexp/exp2.conf>`_.
 Note that we left out the ``.conf``-extension when we mentioned them.